shesek/bcash-instadump/README.md

 The `--(no)proxy`, `--tor` and `--electrum` options are the same as for `bcash-tx`.

-See `bcash-utxo --help` for a full list of options.
+See `bcash-utxo --help` for the full list of options.

 ----